The concept of Blitzkrieg, or lightning war, was a new approach to warfare developed by the German military in the 1930s.

 The concept of Blitzkrieg, or lightning war, was a new approach to warfare developed by the German military in the 1930s.
 It was based on the idea of using a combination of speed, surprise, and overwhelming force to achieve victory.
 The goal was to quickly penetrate enemy lines, disrupt their command and control, and then exploit the resulting chaos.
 This strategy was used to great effect in the invasion of France in 1940.

-In the years leading up to the invasion of France, the German military was meticulously planning for the operation.
-The German High Command had identified the weaknesses of the French forces and had developed strategies to exploit them.
 They had also developed a new form of warfare, Blitzkrieg, which combined the use of tanks and air power to quickly overwhelm their enemies.
 The plan was to use the speed and surprise of Blitzkrieg to quickly penetrate the French defenses and capture Paris before the French had time to regroup and counterattack.

 The German High Command had also taken into account the terrain of France and the logistical challenges that would be faced in the invasion.
 They had studied the French railway system and had developed plans to use it to their advantage.
 They had also planned for the use of air power to support the ground forces and to disrupt the French lines of communication and supply.
 All of these preparations were essential for the success of the invasion of France.

-Crossing the Border: The Initial German Advance into France
+The initial German advance into France

 The German advance into France began on May 10th, 1940.
 The German forces, led by General Heinz Guderian, crossed the border with a massive force of tanks, infantry, and artillery.
 The speed and ferocity of the attack caught the French off guard, and the Germans quickly advanced deep into French territory.
 The French forces were unable to respond effectively, and the Germans were able to break through the French lines and make their way to the coast.